best aggressive inline skates

 Razors Genesys Junior Kids adjustable aggressive inline skates

-The Razors Genesys Junior is adjustable from sizes 3-6 and does so without compromising sturdiness or performance to handle anything little rippers can dish out.
-Two boot shells are attached to the soul frame platform allowing it to adjust to the front AND back by removing the front wheel and front frame mounting bolt.
-This creates a sturdy connection that ensures the balance remains unchanged.
-The buckle was updated from previous models, and the liners are the same construction as those used in Razors adult skates.
+The Razors Genesys Junior is adjustable from sizes 3-6 without losing strength or performance, making it perfect for active young skaters.
+The skate adjusts both in the front and back by removing the front wheel and frame mounting bolt, creating a sturdy connection that keeps the balance consistent.
+It features an upgraded buckle from earlier models, and the liners are just as high-quality as those found in Razors adult skates. ($179.00)

 Related: The Best Safety Pads for Kids